beyescay/memento/CAPSTONE_README.md

 ## How it works

-When an user enters the required details about the new information in the app, a timer starts.
+When an user enters the required details about a new information in the app, a timer starts.
 When the timer reaches the first checkpoint of 24 hrs (Day 1), the app will send a notification asking the user to revisit that information.
 Similary, it would send notifications for subsequent checkpoints - Day 3, Day 8 and Day 21.
 After the fourth checkpoint, the timer stops.

 Currently, the app can help an user remember the following.
 1. Files (For e.g., notes stored in a text file).